fedej/aio-rom/README.md

 ## TODO
 1. Docs
 1. Tests
-1. Pypi
-1. Update specific model fields

 ## Limitations
-1. `init` must be called before other calls to Redis can succeed, no defaults to localhost atm.
+1. `configure` must be called before other calls to Redis can succeed, no defaults to localhost atm.
 1. You cannot use `from __future__ import annotations` in the same file you define your models.
 See https://bugs.python.org/issue39442
 1. TODO Supported datatypes
 1. Probably more ...